Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 - [x] this is a complete item
 - [ ] this is an incomplete item

 maybe.
-I mean, it's just a regular unordered list into which you type your own "[x]" or "[ ]".....  hmmm.
+I mean, it's just a regular unordered list into which you type your own "[x]" or "[ ]" -- and that's how it shows up in my VSCode Preview Pane.  hmmm.

 the online example shows it rendering as actual full-out checkboxes -- now *that* would be cool.
 I'll see what this does when I `push` it and can actually see it online instead of just in VSCode Preview.

+Hey!  when rendered in the browser (with my Jekyll theme) it **does** put in real checkboxes!   [=

 <br>